Swati Dandekar

-Swati A. Dandekar (born March 6, 1951) is a former Iowa state legislator and former U.S. Executive Director at the Asian Development Bank.
+Swati Arvind Dandekar (born March 6, 1951) is a former Iowa state legislator and former U.S. Executive Director at the Asian Development Bank.
+A member of the Democratic Party, she served in the Iowa House of Representatives for the 36th District from 2003 to 2009 and in the Iowa Senate for the 18th District from 2009 to 2011.
+She is the first Indian American to serve in the Iowa legislature.

-She is a Democratic member of the Iowa Utilities Board, awaiting Senate confirmation in 2012.
-Previously, she was a member of the Iowa House of Representatives for the 36th District from 2003 to 2009 and a member of the Iowa Senate for the 18th District from 2009 to 2011.
-She received her B.S. degree in Biology and Chemistry from Nagpur University and a graduate diploma in dietetics from University of Mumbai.
-As of 2011 Dandekar serves as the Chair (formerly President) of the National Foundation for Women Legislators and as a board member of the Iowa Math and Science Coalition, the Greater Cedar Rapids Foundation, and the Belin-Blank International Center for Gifted & Talented.
-Dandekar previously served on the Iowa Association of School Boards, and as a board member of the Women in Public Policy (Iowa Charter), and the U.S. Center for Citizen Diplomacy.
-On July 23, 2013 Dandekar announced that she would be running for the U.S. Congress from the 1st congressional district; she lost in the primary to former state house speaker Pat Murphy, who himself lost to Rod Blum.
+Early life and education

+Swati Arvind Dandekar was born on March 6, 1951, in Nagpur, India.
+She graduated from J. N. Tata Pasi Girls' High School in Nagpur, and received a Bachelor of Science in chemistry and biology from Nagpur University and a postgraduate degree in dietetics from the University of Mumbai.
+She immigrated to Marion, Iowa, in 1973.

 Political history

 Before her election to the Iowa General Assembly, Dandekar was a two-term member of the Linn-Mar Community School District Board from 1996 to 2002.
 During that time, Governor Tom Vilsack appointed her to the Vision Iowa Board, a post she held from 2000 to 2002.
 She began her legislative career in 2002, winning an election to the Iowa House District 36, defeating Republican Karen Balderston.
 She won re-election twice, against Republican Cory Crowly in 2004 and Republican Nick Wagner in 2006, before running for the Iowa Senate.
-In 2008, Dandekar defeated Republican Joe Childers for election to Iowa Senate District 18, and served there until resigning in 2011 to accept Governor Terry Branstad's appointment to the Iowa Utilities Board for a term expiring in 2015.
+In 2008, Dandekar defeated Republican Joe Childers for election to Iowa Senate District 18, and served there until resigning in 2011 to accept Governor Terry Branstad's appointment to the Iowa Utilities Board.
+She served as commissioner of the board until 2013, when she resigned to run for Congress.

 While in the House, Dandekar served on the Appropriations, Economic Growth, and Economic Development Appropriations Subcommittee during all three terms, and served on the Education committee during her first term and the Transportation committee during her third term.
 While in the Senate, she served on the Commerce, Economic Growth, Rebuild Iowa, Transportation, and Ways and Means committees, while reprising her role as a member of the Economic Development Appropriations Subcommittee.

+On July 23, 2013, Dandekar announced that she would be running for the US House of Representatives from the 1st congressional district; she lost in the primary to former state house speaker Pat Murphy, who himself lost to Rod Blum.

+In 2015, President Barack Obama nominated Dandekar to serve as the U.S. Executive Director to the Asian Development Bank with the rank of ambassador.
+She was confirmed by the Senate in May 2016, and served until 2017.

+Dandekar has served as the president and chairperson of the National Foundation for Women Legislators and as a board member of the Iowa Math and Science Coalition, the Greater Cedar Rapids Foundation, and the Belin-Blank International Center for Gifted & Talented.
+She also served as a board member for the Iowa Association of School Boards, the Iowa Charter of Women in Public Policy, and the U.S. Center for Citizen Diplomacy.